OTC-CISRiley/CIS150Info/docs/readme.md

 - open in visual studio
 - add to source control in tfs
 - checkin, commit
+- the project is ready to turn in and the instructor will view your code from your tfs folder

 ## complete the Canvas assignment
 - fill out the programs submission doc